-Brad and I are probably not the only ones who started the month of January with a renewed commitment to a healthier, more active lifestyle, and also with a realisation that shedding a few pounds was a part of the package, so we dutifully finished off all the remaining sweets and fatty snacks and started anew.
-Carbs and sugar were identified as the main offenders and were eliminated from the diet for at least the first two weeks.
+We are probably not the only ones who started the month of January with a renewed commitment to a healthier and more active lifestyle.
+So we dutifully finished off all the remaining sweets and fatty snacks and started anew.

 I developed this recipe to fill the void that abandoning carbs had created but to my and Brad’s surprise we absolutely fell in love with it.
 Just last night Brad asked me to keep the recipe on our regular dinner rotations even when “we are off this crazy diet”.
 Done and done.